zhoushanghai/MimicKit/README.md

 ![Teaser](images/MimicKit_teaser.gif)

 This framework provides a suite of motion imitation methods for training motion controllers.
+This codebase is designed to be clean and lightweight, with minimal dependencies.
 A more detailed overview of MimicKit is available in the [Starter Guide](https://arxiv.org/abs/2510.13794).
 This codebase includes implementations of:
 - [DeepMimic](https://xbpeng.github.io/projects/DeepMimic/index.html)
 - [AMP](https://xbpeng.github.io/projects/AMP/index.html)
 - [ASE](https://xbpeng.github.io/projects/ASE/index.html)